-- 1. Booths must be constructed by chapter or club members only and set up by 7:00 p.m.
-Tuesday. - 2.
-Booth building materials must be furnished by the exhibitor. - In order for premium points to apply to chapter FFA Award, individual must be a dues-paying FFA member with an active SAE for the current year.
+- 2. Booth building materials must be furnished by the exhibitor. - 3.
+In order for premium points to apply to chapter FFA Award, individual must be a dues-paying FFA member with an active SAE for the current year.

 FFA Booth Premiums: